gummigulla/leifur/README.md

-leifur
+Lífsnautnafélagið Leifur v2 (beta)
 ======

-Private social network, built on Meteor, for a group of friends called Leifur
+Private social network, built on Meteor, for a group of friends called Leifur.